 Wall-E custom engagement ring box

 This is the first custom engagement ring box I made this year.
 It was built for a gentleman from Los Angeles who found me by my previous works.
 It features my favourite character from Disney/Pixar movies – Wall-E. I always wanted to build him as a small, dog size version remote controlled via wifi with web camera and working hands so I could bring cookies from kitchen without living my desk.
 I even bought some components like Arduino board, 20 little servos and controllers, but after some experiments I realized that I need much more knowledge about electronics to even start.
-When I got the question about making small Wall-E as an engagement box, I couldn’t say NO. There is few toys on the market I could start with, but I wanted to make him from scratch.
+When I got the question about making small Wall-E as an engagement box, I couldn’t say NO.

 The big help was this Wall-E builders club and they reverse engineered the character to build the full scale working robot, some of them can be found on Youtube.
 They have all their plans published for free, just sign in, browse and learn.